learn-co-students/rails-js-assessment-cb-gh-000/README.md

 ## <a id="requirements">Project Requirements</a>

+In this assessment you are going to expand upon your previous rails project assessment.
+The goal is to add dynamic features to your previous rails application that are possible only through JavaScript and a JSON API.

+**Do not use `remote: true` in this application.**

+1. Must translate JSON responses from your Rails app into JavaScript Model Objects using either ES6 class or constructor syntax.
+The Model Objects must have at least one method on the prototype.(Formatters work really well for this.)

+    > Take a blog domain example and creating a new Post, instead of plainly taking the JSON response of the newly created Post from the rails app and appending it to the DOM, you would instead create a Post prototype object and add a function to that prototype to perhaps concatenate (format) the comments authors first and last name.
+You would then use the object to append the comment information to the DOM.

 1. Must render at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON Backend.

     > For example, in a blog domain with users and posts, you might display the index of the users posts on the users show page, fetching the posts via a AJAX GET request, with the backend rendering the posts in JSON format, and then appending the posts to the page.